-The 12th panel, in the center, Haman is hanged on the gallows (Es.
+In the twelfth panel, in the center, Haman is hanged on the gallows (Es.
 7:10).
-The executioner sits atop the gallows and a tall ladder leans on the it.
+The executioner sits atop the gallows and a tall ladder leans on it.
 In the scene on the left, King Ahasuerus extends the scepter to Esther, who is kneeling before him accompanied by Mordecai.
 Most likely this depicts when Esther pleads with the king to annul Haman's decree (Es.
 8:3) and the king extends the scepter to her (Es.
 8:4).

 The upper margin and the spaces between the panels are decorated with ornaments; the same ornaments supplement the narrative scenes too.